 Bridgehampton, NY 11932

 This popular and friendly Bridgehampton bistro offers homey but upscale French cuisine.
-Chef and co-owner Jason Weiner serves appetizers such as steamed black mussels with white wine and shallots.
-Entrées include braised short ribs with horseradish and Atlantic salmon with asparagus and Israeli couscous.
+Chef and co-owner Jason Weiner serves dishes such as steamed black mussels with shallots, garlic, parsley and white wine and le grand macaroni and cheese with prosciutto and summer truffles.
 The wine list focuses on French and American wines, with a few Long Island options.
-Save room for the apple-cinnamon crisp, which is served warm and topped with two scoops of ice cream.
+Save room for the chocolate pot de crème, which is served with whipped crème fraîche and house smoked almonds.

 Bayview Inn & Restaurant